cloudfoundry/docs-bosh/content/guide/architecture/dns.md

 The DNS server is designed to run locally on VMs, however it is not pre-installed on the stemcell like the [agent](agent.md) is.
 Typically the DNS service is configured via [runtime config](../../runtime-config.md) ([example](https://github.com/cloudfoundry/bosh-deployment/blob/master/runtime-configs/dns.yml)) which ensures the `bosh-dns` job is installed on every VM.

-In addition to a DNS server running on the VM, it also has a component to relay
+In addition to a DNS server running on the VM, a separate process provides a lightweight HTTPS server API to expose healthiness of a VM and its processes.
+Remote BOSH DNS servers can then query the health server to know if it should be consider healthy.

 ## Service Dependencies